SineTor/simonetoller.github.io/index.md

 ## About

-I am a Marine and Environmental Geochemist at the Institute of Marine Science (ISMAR) of the National Research Council of Italy (CNR).
+Simone Toller is a Technologist and Marine Environmental Geochemist at the Institute of Marine Science (ISMAR) of the National Research Council of Italy (CNR).

-My research focuses on biogeochemical processes in marine, coastal, and freshwater environments, with particular interest in sediment quality assessment, water chemistry, environmental monitoring, ocean observation systems, and FAIR scientific data.
+His research focuses on the biogeochemical dynamics of marine, coastal, and freshwater systems, with particular emphasis on sediment quality assessment, water chemistry, environmental monitoring, and long-term observation of aquatic ecosystems.

-My activities contribute to long-term ecosystem observation, environmental assessment, research infrastructures, and open science initiatives supporting sustainable environmental management.
+He contributes to the development and management of environmental observing systems and research infrastructures, promoting the integration, interoperability, and FAIR dissemination of scientific data to support ecosystem understanding, environmental assessment, and sustainable resource management.

 ---